 We can’t forget about the giant of all social media platforms.
 In Q1 of 2020, there were over 2 billion Facebook users.
 This makes Facebook beneficial for businesses, especially since 1.6 billion people around the world are connected to a small business on Facebook.

 In addition, Facebook is the top content distributor for businesses.
 This includes video — 79% of marketers use Facebook as a video marketing channel.
+Facebook is also one of the top paid social marketing channels alongside Instagram, and more recently TikTok.
+You can use an Ad management platform to track the results of your campaign.

 Another benefit of Facebook marketing is the diverse audience that Facebook attracts.
 Two-thirds of U.S. adults are Facebook users.
 In addition, 51% of teenagers between the ages of 13 and 17 have a Facebook account.